Larnaca – a lively port city in Cyprus

 - Cyprus for partying – The nightlife capital of Cyprus has for long been Agia Napa, roughly 60 km east from Larnaca.

 Exploring the whole island

 After visiting and writing travel stories about Cyprus, we have received some questions about whether it is a safe destination to travel around, and about the constant disagreements between Greek and Turkish Cypriots.
-The split into two parts, the Republic of Cyprus and the Turkish Republic of Northern Cyprus remains a sore and distressing state of affairs, but from tourist point, there is nothing to worry about.
+The split into two parts, the Republic of Cyprus and the Turkish Republic of Northern Cyprus, remains a sore and distressing state of affairs, but from tourism point of view, there is nothing to worry about.